yudhanjaya/yudhanjaya.github.io/_essays/2025-vibe-coding-novel.md

 But it’s still missing stuff that Claude managed without being explicitly told.
 Can we nudge Gemini further?

 > [!YUDHA]
-> **Modify the opening slightly.
+> Modify the opening slightly.
 We want Elliott to take first a bus, then a tuk-tuk up to this property.
-Describe the scenery on the way, as well as Eliott's feelings of isolation**
+Describe the scenery on the way, as well as Eliott's feelings of isolation.

 > [!GEMINI]
 >